rle1323/Project3/README.md

                 Number of nodes in this layer.
             activation_function::str (optional)
                 String defining the non-linear activation function to be used in the nodes of this layer.
 The options in this implemenation are "sigmoid" and
                 "relu".
-If not supplied, defaults to "sigmoid" regularization::str (optional)
+                If not supplied, defaults to "sigmoid"
+            regularization::str (optional)
                 String defining the regularization function to be used on the outgoing weights of this layer.
-The options in this implementation are "None", "L2",
+The options in this implementation are "None", "L2", and "Dropout".
-                and "Dropout".
                 If not supplied, defaults to "None"
             lambda::float (optional)
                 Regularization parameter that weights the regularization if using L2, or defines the dropout rate if using dropout.
 If not supplied, defaults to .2

         Returns:
             None

+feedforward(self, input, predict=False):
+        """
+        Performs the feedforward steps for this specific layer of the neural network.
+In other words, takes an input and re-weights it by the learned weights for this layer, and applies the learned bias, followed by activation.
+Then passes this re-weighted vector as an output.

+        Arguments:
+            input::np.array(float)
+                Array of input values to this layer. predict::bool
+                Flag for whether this function is being used in training or prediction.
+If prediction, we don't want to apply regularization (if regularization is used)

+        Returns:
+            output::np.array(float)
+                Array of output values for this layer after re-weighting, bias adjustment, and activation.

+backprop(self, output_error, learning_rate):
+        Performs the backpropogation steps for this specific layer of the neural network.
+In other words, takes a loss from the previous layer (or the derivative of the loss of a training step), and applies the chain rule to the parameters with respect to the loss function.
+        Arguments:
+            output_error::np.array(float)
+                Array of losses of the previous layer learning_rate::float
+                Hyperparameter for how much the weights are adjusted in each backpropogation.
+        Returns:
+            backpropogate_error::np.array(float)
+                Array of loss to be backpropogated to the next layer in the network.
 ```